bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 <!-- theme: warning -->

-### Custom fonts unavailable on Store Design
+### Custom fonts unavailable on Page Builder
-> Currently, custom fonts that you incorporate on your Stencil theme using this process will not be available for selection in Store Design.
+> Currently, custom fonts that you incorporate on your Stencil theme using this process will not be available for selection in Page Builder.

 </div>
 </div>